 Assignment Rules

 Assign CVE IDs to security vulnerabilities in their scope as described by the CNA’s Root CNA or the Primary CNA.
 CVE IDs should only be assigned to vulnerabilities that are or will be made public.
 Vulnerabilities that will not be made public do not receive CVE IDs.

+Note: for a vulnerability to be considered "public", the following conditions must be met:

+There must be a URL including information about the vulnerability accessible from the internet.

+The Terms of Use of the website must allow the CVE List to link to the URL.

+The document linked by the URL must contain the minimum required information for a CVE Entry (see Appendix B).

+Registration and login requirements are acceptable, but there cannot be other restrictions for accessing that content.
+Also, advisories that require payment for access are not considered public.
+That said, if you have a public advisory with the minimum required details with additional details available through paid access, the vulnerability is still considered public.

 Only assign CVE IDs to security vulnerabilities when no lower level CNA exists which already covers a more constrained scope.

 Follow CVE counting rules established by the CVE Program as implemented by the Primary CNA.
 See Appendix C. This rule does not prevent Root CNAs and Sub-CNAs from establishing counting rules to augment the CVE counting rules established by the CVE Program.
 (Root CNAs can establish augmented counting rules for their scope, affecting all Sub-CNAs under them.)
 See 3.1.2.4 for communications rules related to such counting rules.

+CNAs should update their upstream CNAs within 24 hours of the publication of a CVE ID.
+(The meaning of “publication” is discussed in Appendix A.)

 Communication Rules